Kanvas33/Python-Wine-Reviews-Analysis/README.md

 - **Cost vs. Benefit Analysis**: Evaluate the relationship between wine cost and wine quality (points) for wines from Tuscany.

-- **Data Export**: Save relevant analysis results into CSV files and graphical visualizations as image files, along with specific insights in a text file..
+- **Data Export**: Save relevant analysis results into CSV files and graphical visualizations as image files, along with specific insights in a text file.

 - **Email Notification**: Automate the process of emailing CSV analysis results to a specified recipient.